Omokahfe/alc-microsoft-test/README.md

 * Ensure that you've `node`, `docker` and `docker-compose` installed on your PC.

-* Clone the repository by entering the command 'git clone https://github.com/Omokahfe/alc-microsoft-test.git' in the terminal.
+* Clone the repository by entering the command `git clone https://github.com/Omokahfe/alc-microsoft-test.git` in the terminal.

 * Navigate to the project folder using `cd alc-docker-demo` on your terminal (or command prompt)